Prism, Glass, Equilateral

 What You Get

 Equilateral Glass Prism, Angles 60 x 60 x 60.
-Each side is 42mm in length and 30mm thick.
+Each side is 30mm wide and 42mm long.
 Available in a number of different lengths.

 How does it work?